reinvanoyen/cmf/README.md

 ## Introduction

-Laravel CMF aims to be a flexible and extendable solution for your content management needs.
-This software allows for rapid creation of your Content Management System while still allowing flexibility to make it truly custom.
+Laravel CMF is the flexible Content Management Framework for next application.
+This software allows for rapid creation of your Content Management System while not being opinionated on how you build your Laravel application.

 ## Installation